tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

-“Hey, uh, I think you’ve got a situation; someone is on top of building B.” I reported over the radio, and I made my way to the window to look at building B. The radio crackled to life and a commanding voice replied.
+“Hey, uh, I think you’ve got a situation; is there someone cleared to be on top of building B?”
+I asked over the radio, and I made my way to the window to look at building B. The radio crackled to life and a commanding voice replied.